marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 # Introduction

-This document defines three distinct modes for traversing NATs using QUIC ({{!RFC9000}}):
+This document describes two ways to use QUIC ({{!RFC9000}}) to traverse NATs:

 1. Using ICE ({{!RFC8445}}) with an external signaling channel to select a pair of UDP addresses.
 Once candidate nomination is completed, a new QUIC connection between the two endpoints can be established.
-2. Using a (proxied) QUIC connection as the signaling channel for ICE.
-Once ICE has nominated a candidate pair (i.e., selected a usable path), the proxied connection is migrated using QUIC’s connection migration.
-3. Using a (proxied) QUIC connection as the signaling channel for ICE.
-Instead of using ICE's connectivity checks, QUIC's path validation logic is used to determine possible paths.
+2. Using a (proxied) QUIC connection as the signaling channel.
+QUIC's path validation logic is used to test connectivity of possible paths.

 The first mode doesn't require any changes to existing QUIC and ICE stacks.
 The only requirement is the ability to send non-QUIC (STUN ({{!RFC5389}})) packets